 - F. When a space-conditioning system is altered by the installation or replacement of the air handler, outdoor condensing unit of a split system air conditioner or heat pump, cooling or heating coil, or the furnace heat exchanger, the following requirements shall be met: - i.
-Install a programmable communicating thermostat (PCT) - ii.
-Meet the refrigerant charge and airflow requirements of Reference Residential RA3.
+Non-setback thermostats shall be replaced with setback thermostats meeting the requirements of Section 112(c); and Install a programmable communicating thermostat (PCT)

-EXCEPTION 1 to Section 152(b)1Fii: Heating only systems need not comply with this requirement.

-- FG.
-New service water-heating systems or components shall: - i.
-Meet the requirements of Section 150; and - ii.
-Be limited to natural gas, liquefied petroleum gas, or the existing fuel type unless it can be demonstrated that the TDV energy use of the new system is more efficient than the existing system. - H. Replacements of the exterior surface of existing roofs shall meet the requirements of Section 118 and the applicable requirements of Subsection i through iii where more than fifty percent of the roof or more than 1,000 square feet of roof, whichever is less, is being replaced: - i.
-For Steep-sloped roofs, roofing products with a density of less than five pounds per square foot in climate zones 10 through 15 shall have a minimum aged reflectance of 0.20 and a minimum emittance of 0.75, or a minimum SRI of 16.

 ii.
+Meet the refrigerant charge and airflow requirements of Reference Residential Appendix RA3.

+EXCEPTION 4 to Section 152(b)1Fii: Heating only systems need not comply with this requirement.

+FG.
+New service water-heating systems or components shall:

+i.
+Meet the requirements of Section 150; and

-For steep-sloped roofs, roofing products with a density of five pounds per square foot or more in climate zones 1 through 16 shall have a minimum aged reflectance of 0.15 and a minimum emittance of 0.75, or a minimum SRI of 10
+- ii.
+Be limited to natural gas, liquefied petroleum gas, or the existing fuel type unless it can be demonstrated that the TDV energy use of the new system is more efficient than the existing system. - H. Replacements of the exterior surface of existing roofs shall meet the requirements of Section 118 and the applicable requirements of Subsections i through iii where more than fifty percent of the roof or more than 1,000 square feet of roof, whichever is less, is being replaced: - i.
+For Steep-sloped roofs, roofing products with a density of less than five pounds per square foot in climate zones 10 through 15 shall have a minimum aged solar reflectance of 0.20 and a minimum thermal emittance of 0.75, or a minimum SRI of 16. - ii.
+For steep-sloped roofs, roofing products with a density of five pounds per square foot or more in climate zones 1 through 16 shall have a minimum aged solar reflectance of 0.15 and a minimum thermal emittance of 0.75, or a minimum SRI of 10.

-ALTERNATIVE TO SECTION 152(b)1Hi and ii: The following shall be considered equivalent to Subsection iI and ii:
+ALTERNATIVE TO SECTION 152(b)1Hi and ii: The following shall be considered equivalent to Subsection iii

 - a.
-Insulation with a thermal resistance of at least 0.85 hr·ft2·°F/Btu or at least a 3/4 inch air-space is added to the roof deck over an attic, or - b.
-Existing ducts in the attic are insulated and sealed according to §151(f)10, or - c.
-In climate zones 10, 12 and 13, with 1 ft of free ventilation area of attic ventilation for every 150 ft of attic floor area, where at least 30% of the free ventilation area is within two foot vertical distance of the roof ridge., or - d.
-Buildings with at least R-30 ceiling insulation, or - e.
-Buildings with a radiant barrier in the attic meeting the requirements of §151(f)2, or - f.
-Buildings that have no ducts in the attic, or - g. in climate zones 10, 11, 13 and 14, R-3 or greater roof deck insulation above vented attic. - iii.
-Low-sloped roofs in climate zones 13 and 15 shall have a 3-year aged reflectance equal or greater than 0.55 and an emittance equal or greater than 0.75, or a minimum SRI of 64.
+Insulation with a thermal resistance of at least 0.85 hr·ft·°F/Btu or at least a 3/4 inch air-space is added to the roof deck over an attici or - b.
+Existing ducts in the attic are insulated and sealed according to Section §151(f)10; or - c.
+In climate zones 10, 12 and 13, with 1 ft of free ventilation area of attic ventilation for every 150 ft of attic floor area, and where at least 30% of the free ventilation area is within two feetfoot vertical distance of the roof ridge;, or - d.
+Buildings with at least R-30 ceiling insulation; or - e.
+Buildings with a radiant barrier in the attic meeting the requirements of Section $\frac{1}{5}151(f)2{\frac{1}{5}}$ or - f.
+Buildings that have no ducts in the $attic{\frac{1}{2}}$ or - g.
+Iin climate zones 10, 11, 13 and 14, R-3 or greater roof deck insulation above vented attic. - iii.
+Low-sloped roofs in climate zones 13 and 15 shall have a 3-year aged solar reflectance equal or greater than 0.55 and an a thermal emittance equal or greater than 0.75, or a minimum SRI of 64.

-EXCEPTION to Section 152(b)1Hiii: Buildings with no ducts in attic.
+EXCEPTION to Section 152(b)1Hiii: Buildings with no ducts in the attic.